LolHacksRule/AngryBirdsFlashStuff/AngryBirdsFriends_Facebook/MobileServer/README.txt

 What is this you ask?
-Why it's a deobfuscated build the game!
+Why it's a deobfuscated build of the game!

 How did this happen: